Introduction

 Scientific or Theoretical Perspective

 From a sociological perspective, membership in groups is a fundamental aspect of human behavior.
-Theories such as Social Identity Theory suggest that people derive part of their self-concept from the groups they belong to.
-For Shannon, being a member may enhance her sense of self and provide a framework for social interaction.
+Still, theories such as Social Identity Theory suggest that people derive part of their self-concept from the groups they belong to.
+Still, for Shannon, being a member may enhance her sense of self and provide a framework for social interaction.
 Additionally, the concept of social capital—networks of relationships that enable collective action—highlights how membership can create value not just for the individual, but for the broader community.

 Common Mistakes or Misunderstandings